 numpy's histogram plots (and in an early test also using Matlab) and it

-looked very different.
+looked quite different.
 Then, we tweaked the histogram to include the

-right edge of the bins and it looked very similar to the Figure(1) of
+right edge of the bins , which looked more similar to the Figure(1) of

 the paper.
 But the histogram still had differences, for instance, the